AlexHarker/FrameLib/FrameLib_PD_Objects/PD_TO_DO.md

 To build you should be able to run make on this directory and then copy framelib_pd.d_fat and set it to load on startup

-Building *should* work on linux (it works on apple) but I've not tested.
+Building works on apple and finishes on linux (although I've not confirmed that my settings are correct as I'm building online for that).
-I'm not sure if there should be a VS project for windows or not.
+I'm not sure if there should be a VS project for windows or that should also be done via make, and if the latter how to do that.

-- I've started a test folder at Testing/02\_PD with a couple of simple demos
+- I've started a test folder at Testing/02\_PD with a few simple demos

 **Key Issues**